Paper: Applications

-It is estimated that paper-based storage solutions captured 0.33% of the total in 1986 and only 0.007% in 2007, even though in absolute terms the world's capacity to store information on paper increased from 8.7 to 19.4 petabytes.
-It is estimated that in 1986 paper-based postal letters represented less than 0.05% of the world's telecommunication capacity, with sharply decreasing tendency after the massive introduction of digital technologies.
+It is estimated that paper-based storage solutions captured 0.33% of the total in 1986 and only 0.007% in 2007, even though, in absolute terms, the world's capacity to store information on paper increased from 8.7 to 19.4 petabytes.
+It is estimated that in 1986 paper-based postal letters represented less than 0.05% of the world's telecommunication capacity, with a sharply decreasing tendency after the massive introduction of digital technologies.

 Paper has a major role in the visual arts.
 It is used by itself to form two- and three-dimensional shapes and collages.
 It has also evolved to being a structural material used in furniture design.
 Watercolor paper has a long history of production and use.

-Types, thickness and weight
+Types, thickness, and weight

 Card and paper stock for crafts use comes in a wide variety of textures and colors.

-The thickness of paper is often measured by caliper, which is typically given in thousandths of an inch in the United States and in micrometres (μm) in the rest of the world.
+The thickness of paper is often measured with a caliper, which is typically given in thousandths of an inch in the United States and in micrometres (μm) elsewhere.
 Paper may be between 0.07 and 0.18 mm thick.

 Paper is often characterized by weight.
-In the United States, the weight is the weight of a ream (bundle of 500 sheets) of varying "basic sizes" before the paper is cut into the size it is sold to end customers.
+In the United States, weight refers to the weight of a ream (bundle of 500 sheets) of varying "basic sizes" before the paper is cut to the size it is sold to end customers.
 For example, a ream of 20 lb, 8.5 × 11 in paper weighs 5 pounds because it has been cut from larger sheets into four pieces.
 In the United States, printing paper is generally 20 lb, 24 lb, 28 lb, or 32 lb at most.
 Cover stock is generally 68 lb, and 110 lb or more is considered card stock.